-APCE 797 - Doctoral Proposal Research (1-4)
+APCE 797 - Doctoral Proposal Research (1-3)

-Consent of instructor.
-Majors only.
 Required for all doctoral students.
 Student must earn a maximum of 4 hours of credit in this course in partial fulfillment of requirements for all doctoral degrees, before admission to candidacy.
 S/U graded.
-Repeatable, maximum of four credits.